 I readily admit that I'm somewhat of a workaholic.
 I have probably spend way too many hours on this blog.
 However, it has all been worth it as I have seen such a huge improvement over the last year.

 The biggest reward is when others tell me how much the site has helped them with their low carb of eating.
-It's also great when readers write in and let me know how much they enjoyed a recipes.
+It's also great when readers write in and let me know how much they enjoyed a recipe.
 It's these little things that keep me going!

-I've always been somewhat of a computer geek.
+To be honest, I've always been somewhat of a computer geek.
 Although I love figuring out how to do all the technical aspects of blogging by myself, I just don't have the time for it any more.

 I also don't have a lot of time to do the tedious tasks like promoting on social media.
 I do what I can, and try to automate as much as possible, but there comes a time when you just have to hire help.

 Although low carb sweets typically aren't an issue, I believe they should be eaten in moderation.
 In 2016, I'd like to focus more on savory recipes with some sweets sprinkled in.

 I'm not much of a frosting person anymore.
 And, I would have preferred much less frosting per serving.
 But, since this is a rare treat, I loaded the frosting on like any regular double layer cake.

 A better frosting would have been much lighter and airy like a whipped chocolate mousse.
-I'm going to have to work on a lighter low carb frosting as this frosting was really rich.
+I'm going to have to work on a lighter low carb dark chocolate frosting as this frosting was really rich.

 The addition of whey protein gives it a light texture.
 It isn't as springy as a regular yellow cake because that's really difficult to achieve using low carb flours.

-I used to always add xanthan gum to low carb baked goods, but I've found it doesn't really make a big difference when I leave it out.
+I used to always add xanthan gum to low carb baked goods.
+But, I've found it doesn't really make a big difference when I leave it out.
 This low carb yellow cake held together well without the gum.
 I found the texture to be very similar to bakery style cakes.

 Speaking of bakeries, it would be awesome if someone started a low carb bakery.
 Do you know of any?
 The bakeries in our area seem to do great business and I always wondered what the market would be like for one that catered to diabetics and low carbers.
 There certainly is a market for it.

 With all the great resources and alternatives ingredients available, I haven't found the low carb way of eating to be restricting at all.
 On low carb, you really can have your cake and eat it too.
 You can also enjoy a moist and delicious keto chocolate cake if you prefer.

 Low Carb Yellow Cake with Dark Chocolate Frosting